metanav/Arduboy2/README.md

 ### Simple tone generation

-The *BeepPin1* and *BeepPin2* classes are available from the [*Arduboy2BeepDotMG*](https://github.com/modmatic/Arduboy2BeepDotMG) library to generate simple square wave tones.
+The *BeepPin1* and *BeepPin2* classes are available from *Arduboy2BeepDotMG.h* to generate simple square wave tones.

 ### Ways to make more code space available to sketches